Richmond Drivers License Suspension Lawyer

-Because I have had 19 years of experience with handling driver’s license suspension, criminal defense and other traffic matters, I can accurately advise clients on what to expect from the judicial system for their specific alleged offense.
+Because I have had over 22 years of experience with handling driver's license suspension, criminal defense and other traffic matters, I can accurately advise clients on what to expect from the judicial system for their specific alleged offense.

 If you want to put these charges behind you, the kinds of offenses that can endanger your Virginia driver's license, contact me in Richmond right now.
 Call, fax or e-mail my law office today to set up your free phone or Internet consultation.
 I work hard to protect my client's right on driver's license suspension cases, and at affordable rates.

 Don't Wait.
 Act Now.
 Call Standish Alexander, Esq. at 804-355-0016.

 A reckless driving conviction in Virginia can result in a six-month revocation of your driver's license.
 That's the kind of worst-case scenario that I try to avoid.
 If the court is inclined to suspend a defendant's license, I recommend alternative punishments such as a restricted license, an option that will allow you to travel to your job or school each day.